stockmopar/ninja-nest/README.md

 ###Overview
 Exports any Nest Thermostats as NinjaBlocks devices.

-Currently each Nest Thermometer will appear as two temperature devices, Current and Target.
-Humidity device is also present now.
+Currently each Nest Thermometer will create the following devices:
+- Current Temperature
+- Current Humidity
+- Target Temperature
+- Heater State
+- A/C State

 The Target device can be actuated with a Celsius temperature.

+This device currently does not work in range mode.
+I plan to read which mode it is in and output the following devices if it is in this mode
+- Low Target Temperature
+- Hight Target Temperature

+The Target Temperature device would then be hidden.

 ###Installation

 ```sh